Longtime municipal officials stepping down

 Greeley council member since 2017

-Council Member Brett Payton was first elected to represent Ward 2 in Greeley before running for and winning an at-large seat in 2021.
-During his time in office, Payton’s professional experience as an attorney lent itself to thoughtful decision making and care for diverse community perspectives.
-While in office, Payton will continue to serve Greeley as a distinguished business leader.
+Brett Payton was first elected to represent Ward 2 in Greeley in 2017 before running for and winning an at-large seat in 2021.
+During his time in office, Payton’s professional experience as an attorney lent itself to thoughtful decision-making and care for diverse community perspectives.
+In addition to serving Greeley on city council, Payton was chairman of the Greeley Planning Commission and has been recognized as a distinguished business leader dedicated to his community.

 Joan PeckJoan Peck